clintcarter1999/JokesAPI/README.md

 ## Design Decisions and Knowlege Gaps
 I typically take a more collaborative approach.
 This includes communicating with all stakeholders to define measurable customer interests, discover the knowledge gaps, setting measurable goals, and working towards the vision of the expected product/service.  ***Stakeholders :*** *customers, product owners, project managers, software leads, other developers, quality assurance/testing, release/build management, etc.*

-My knowledge gaps mostly revolved around .Net Core.
+My knowledge gaps mostly revolved around .Net Core and Docker.
+There was a lot to learn.

 However, there were questions on how to measure success on a few of the items:

  - **how to handle 2 million Jokes?**
-	 - **Pushback**:  How do we measure what is "acceptable?"
+	 - **Pushback**:  How do we measure success? what is "acceptable?"
 				 - Size of Database (potential cost of storing)?
 				 - Type of Database (SQLite vs __________?)
 				 - Responsiveness? (what is acceptable to the client?)